awaters1/awaters1.github.io/_posts/2016-10-22-Picking-the-right-framework.md

  should also make sense and have real benefits.
- As long as the framework applies common design patterns, the code you write, that adds value to the organization is portable and transferrable.
+ As long as the framework applies common design patterns, the code you write, that adds value to the organization is portable and transferable.
 Be careful with choosing something that may be too radical,  however, I would save it for later to research as a topic to learn about.